leonardo-luchini/QiskitHackaton2023/README.md

 # QiskitHackaton2023

-We chose a challenge regarding Highly Entangled States because it the easiest one to grasp and comprehend fully with little to prior knowldege.
+We chose a challenge regarding Highly Entangled States because it the easiest one to grasp and comprehend fully with little to no prior knowldege.